-1. Client - A client is a person who:

-- a. is an applicant for public housing, Section 8, homeownership and other MPHA programs; - b. is a recipient of public housing, Section 8, home ownership and other MPHA programs; or - c. may be eligible for MPHA's programs but is underserved and may benefit from an outreach program.

-2. Effective Communication -Effective communication occurs when MPHA staff has taken reasonable steps to provide meaningful access to an LEP client.
-Effective communication also means that the LEP client is able to provide and receive required or necessary information.

-3. Interpretation - Interpretation means the oral or spoken transfer of a message from one language into another language.

-4. Language Assistance- Language assistance includes interpretation and translation.
-MPHA has the sole discretion to determine whether to provide the language assistance in the form of interpretation or translation.

-5. Limited English Proficiency (LEP) - A person who does not speak English as their primary language and who has a limited ability to read, write, speak or understand English may be limited English proficient (LEP) and may be entitled to language assistance with respect to a particular program, benefit or right.
+- 1. Client A client is a person who: - a. is an applicant for public housing, Section 8, homeownership and other MPHA programs' - b. is a recipient of public housing, Section 8, home ownership and other MPHA programs; or - c. may be eligible for MPHA's programs but is underserved and may benefit from an outreach program. - 2.
+Effective Communication -Effective communication occurs when MPHA staff has taken reasonable steps to provide meaningful access to an LEP client.
+Effective communication also means that the LEP client is able to provide and receive required or necessary information. - 3.
+Interpretation Interpretation means the oral or spoken transfer of a message from one language into another language. - 4.
+Language Assistance Language assistance includes interpretation and translation.
+MPHA has the sole discretion to determine whether to provide the language assistance in the form of interpretation or translation. - 5.
+Limited English Proficiency (LEP) A person who does not speak English as their primary language and who has a limited ability to read, write, speak or understand English may be limited English proficient (LEP) and may be entitled to language assistance with respect to a particular program, benefit or right.
 The focus is on the client's lack of English proficiency.
-A client who proficiently speaks English may not be a LEP client.

-6. Meaningful Access - Meaningful access is free language assistance in compliance with federal requirements.
-MPHA's goal is to provide meaningful access to MPHA's programs and services by LEP persons in a manner that balances the following four factors:
+A client who proficiently speaks English may not be a LEP client. - 6.
+Meaningful Access Meaningful access is free language assistance in compliance with federal requirements.
+MPHA's goal is to provide meaningful access to MPHA's programs and services by LEP persons in a manner that balances the following four factors: - a.

-- a.
 The number of or proportion of LEP persons eligible to be served or likely to been countered MPHA. - b.
 The frequency with which MPHA comes into contact with a particular language.
 MPHA's daily contact with a particular language may require more language service, than sporadic contact. - c.
 The nature and importance of the program, activity or service to the person's life.
 A compulsory activity is evidence of importance.
-For example, voluntary attendance at a resident meeting does not have the same importance as the application and termination process for public housing and Section 8 participation. - d.
+For example, voluntary attendance at a resident meeting does not have the same importance as the application and termination process for public housing and Section 8 participation.

+- d.
 MPHA's resources and the cost of providing meaningful access.
 Reasonable steps may cease to be reasonable where the costs imposed substantially exceed the benefits.
-MPHA determines the budget for language assistance.

-7. Translation - Translation means the written transfer of a message from one language into another language.
-In any conflict between an English document and a translated document, the English version will control.

-8. Vital Document - A vital document is one that is critical for ensuring that a LEP person has meaningful access.
+MPHA determines the budget for language assistance. - 7.
+Translation Translation means the written transfer of a message from one language into another language.
+In any conflict between an English document and a translated document, the English version will control. - 8.
+Vital Document A vital document is one that is or titical for ensuring that an LEP person has meaning full access.